approx. 34cm x 24cm x 2cm

 Layered clouds and sea patterns adorn this canvas, with an obi fabric as the base and a transparent kimono hakkake (lining) fabric overlay, creating the effect of clouds gently drifting over the sea.

 Period / Story

-The kimono featured in this canvas was crafted and used during the late Showa period (1960-80ies).
+Both kimono and obi used in this canvas originate from the late Showa period (1960-80ies).

 Explanation and meaning of pattern and colors

 The kimono's base is crafted from an obi, where the rising clouds are skillfully represented through variations in the weave's shading.
 Clouds, constantly shifting in shape and color as they form and dissipate, have historically captivated people's interest, seen as sign of big events.

 The fabric on the upper layer belonged to kimono lining - hakkake.
 Its exquisite blue gradation symbolizes the sea.

 Together, these two layers of fabric create the illusion of clouds adrift upon the sea, giving a captivating depth and dimension to the canvas.

 Characteristics of the fabric

 The obi beneath is an obi featuring a festive design of clouds woven with gold thread against a beige background.
 The splendid interplay of gold and blue within this design imparts a contemporary and stylish ambiance.